Randy Mere Reservoir: History

-An Act of Parliament to build a reservoir on Randy Mere was approved in 1864 (Whitby Waterworks Act 1864 (27 & 28 Vict. c. ccix)).
+The Whitby Waterworks Act 1864 (27 & 28 Vict. c. ccix) authorised the building of a reservoir on Randy Mere.
 The right to take water from the springs in the Hazel Head area (which feed the reservoir) were acquired in 1871, and in 1884, the reservoir was constructed by Edward Easton & Company with two earthen embankments, one at either end of the reservoir, each being 75 yard in width, and 300 yard between them.
 The reservoir was built on an existing tarn and marshy ground that was once the site of a commercial leech fishery; locals would wade through the marsh with bare legs and then remove any leeches which had attached themselves to their bare skin.
 Soon after the opening of the reservoir, water was seen to be leaking from the sandstone around the dam.
-The Whitby Water Company had to repair this leak by applying puddle clay walls to the reservoir, but first, they had to prove that the new works, and the original works, were granted under the 1864 Act of Parliament that gave the water rights for Hazel Head Springs.
+The had to repair this leak by applying puddle clay walls to the reservoir, but first, they had to prove that the new works, and the original works, were granted under the Whitby Waterworks Act 1864 that gave the water rights for Hazel Head Springs.
 This was granted under the Whitby Water Act 1895 (58 & 59 Vict. c. xxxvii).
 Eventually, bituminous sheeting was laid on the bed of the reservoir to stop it seeping between 110,000 impgal and 250,000 impgal per day.
 These works were completed in 1900 at a cost of £9,000.

 During the rebuilding of 1895, the water supply to Whitby continued through the outfall pipe which bypassed the reservoir, and ran direct to a storage reservoir at Sneaton Castle in Whitby, though fresh water was restricted overnight.
 The rebuilding process also involved cosmetically altering the sides of the reservoir which had been left with boulders jutting out at all angles.
-The reservoir was refurbished and cleaned in 1971 to a cost of £45,520, and by this point it was in the control of the Scarborough Waterworks Committee, later the Scarborough Corporation, and then in 1973, it became an asset of Yorkshire Water.
+The reservoir was refurbished and cleaned in 1971 to a cost of £45,520, and by this point it was in the control of Scarborough Corporation Waterworks, and then in 1973, it became an asset of Yorkshire Water.

 Ordnance Survey mapping lists the lake as Randy Mere, but Randymere is also used frequently.
 The reservoir sits on an old overflow channel from the proglacial Lake Eskdale, and so became a marshy area; and because of this, it was historically known as Randay Mire, though it has also been recorded as Randay Mere and Raynday Mere.
 The name derives from Old English meaning either brink, edge, margin or shore.
 The reservoir is on Egton High Moor, close to the hamlet of Beck Hole, about 6 mi south-west of Sleights.

 Randy Mere is open for angling, with rainbow and brown trout in the reservoir.
 Permits are issued for fishing between June and October by the Egton Estate, who used to own the land the tarn was once on, but they sold it to the waterworks company whilst retaining the fishing rights.